 Jan.
-25, 2005 -- Despite the famous link between physical activity.and baseball great Lou Gehrig, a new study shows that there's no medical link between the disease and
+25, 2005 -- Despite the famous link between ALSALS and baseball great Lou Gehrig, a new study shows that there's no medical link between the disease and physical activity.

 Researchers found no association between increased physical activity and the risk of developing ALS (amyotrophic lateral sclerosis).
 Those results contradict several previous studies that have shown that slim, athletic individuals may be more likely to develop ALS.